PaperMC/PaperDocs/source/server/configuration.rst

     - **default**: -1
     - **description**: The number of water animals that can spawn per world.
       This is identical to the value set in bukkit.yml, except that it can be configured per world.
+A value of -1 will use the value in bukkit.yml.
+* water-ambient:
+    - **default**: -1
-A value of -1 will use the value in bukkit.yml
+    - **description**: The number of ambient water creatures that can spawn per world.
+This is identical to the value set in bukkit.yml, except that it can be configured per world.
+A value of -1 will use the value in bukkit.yml.
 * ambient:
     - **default**: -1
     - **description**: The number of ambient creatures that can spawn per world.
       This is identical to the value set in bukkit.yml, except that it can be configured per world.
-A value of -1 will use the value in bukkit.yml
+A value of -1 will use the value in bukkit.yml.

 hopper
 ~~~~~~